Updated: 14 hours ago

 1. Book an Initial Free Consult: First, I welcome you to book a free 15-minute consult.
 This free chat is for you to sense into whether you feel comfortable to share yourself with me.
 This is also a chance for me to see if my mode of therapy delivery would be the best fit for you.

 2. Prepare for Your Consult: I welcome you to let me know a bit about what you need help with.
-I also suggest that you to read, “How to Prepare for Your Initial Consult.”
+I also suggest that you read, “How to Prepare for Your Initial Consult.”

 3. Sign a Confidentiality Agreement: I will ask you to sign an online confidentiality agreement before you share more with me in a full session.
 The agreement informs you of your rights in our therapeutic relationship, as well as my ethical responsibilities as your therapist.

 4. Write a Self-Assessment: If you decide to carry on with therapy after your initial consult, I will send you a self-assessment via email to fill out and send back to me prior to your first therapy appointment.
-This is optional, but highly recommended so that I can have a good sense of your emotional history before we even start.
+This is optional but highly recommended so that I can have a good sense of your emotional history before we start.

 5. Book a Therapy Start-Up Package: I offer a three-session therapy start-up package for a reduced session fee because it often takes a bit of time to feel comfortable with the therapeutic process.
 With three start-up phone or video sessions, we will get off to a good start in our connection process.

-6. Non-Normative Counselling: Many counsellors are trained to support you to fit better into existing norms.
-As a non-normative counsellor, I support you to consider how not fitting into your familial, work, religious or societal structures often points to how your unique personhood is necessary and needed.
+6. Non-Normative Counselling: Many counsellors are trained to support people to fit better into existing norms.
+As a non-normative counsellor, I support you to consider how not fitting into your familial, work, religious or societal structures often points to how your unique personhood is both necessary and needed.
 Loving your “particularity” can help you to design a more fulfilling and innovative life.

 7. Gentle and Slow Therapy: You might fear that depth therapy will delve too fast into the hard stuff.
 In each therapy session, we sit together at your growth edge, never pushing you to reveal more than you are ready to.
 We will always go at your pace, and there be some insight, excitement, and challenge within each session as well.